LEAP

 *Dates and times are subject to change due to unforeseen scheduling conflicts with our presenters; however, ample notice will be provided should such a situation occur.

-Member firms should nominate one or more individuals at the point in their careers where they are about to transition from performing day-to-day technical duties to having project or section management responsibilities with the firm.
-The candidates should be at a point where they will be provided an opportunity to utilize the skills and knowledge they obtain from this program.
+Member firms should nominate one or more individuals at the point in their careers when they are about to transition from performing day-to-day technical duties to assuming project or section management responsibilities within the firm.
+The candidates should be at a point where they will have the opportunity to utilize the skills and knowledge they obtain from this program.

 LEAP Sessions